Home

 I am a biological anthropologist, tropical ecologist, and conservation biologist primarily interested in the ecology and conservation of vertebrates and tropical forests.
 I am also keenly interested in the analysis and display of quantitative information.

 My principal research areas are the ecology, evolution, and conservation of tropical vertebrates and their rainforest habitats.
-The majority of my empirical work is based on data collected at the Cabang Panti Research Station in Gunung Palung National Park, West Kalimantan, where I have worked since 1996.
+The majority of my empirical work is based on data collected in and around Gunung Palung National Park, West Kalimantan, where I have worked since 1996.

 I am also very fortunate to have a wonderful group of students in my lab who are working on a variety of different questions and species at sites around the world, which ensures I am always in over my head with at least one topic.

-My formal academic appointment is split between the Department of Anthropology and the Program in the Environment at the University of Michigan, where I am also affiliated with the Department of Ecology and Evolutionary Biology and the School of Environment and Sustainability.
+My formal academic appointment is split between the Department of Anthropology (where I currently serve as Associate Chair) and the Program in the Environment at the University of Michigan, where I am also affiliated with the Department of Ecology and Evolutionary Biology, the Program in Computing for the Arts and Sciences, and the School of Environment and Sustainability.

 Google scholar | Research Gate | GitHub | CV (pdf)